A comic version of a white guy with short hair, smiling.

 Things I stumble upon

 I’ve been using git for a long, long time.
-My brain assumes that after a commit/revision, I’m working on the next one.
-It also assumes that jj describe does the same as git commit (it’s not).
+My brain assumes that after a commit, I’m working on the next one.
+It also assumes that jj describe does the same as git commit (it does not).
 I often describe a revision and continue editing files, which then erroneously get added to the current revision.
 I’m not saying this is wrong, it makes sense in the jj world, but I keep tripping over that and have to run jj split to pull changes out again.

 One other thing is that you cannot check out a revision directly (or maybe I just don’t know how to), so when I’ve moved to a different revision and want to move back, I run jj new <revision>, which creates an empty revision on top of it.
 This means that if I’m not done with the revision, I have to keep running jj squash to move changes into it.